mavlink/qgc-user-guide/en/releases/stable_v3.3_long.md

 The fence which is currently selected by the "Edit" radio button will show the on screen editing controls such as the drag points for polygon editing.

-Note: Only PX4 Pro firmware supports the new specification.
+**Note** Only PX4 Pro firmware supports the new specification.
 ArduPilot does not yet support the new spec.
 Support for GeoFence/Rally is temporarily disabled in QGC until QGC ArduPilot code is reworked to the new architecture.

 #### Edit Position Dialog